 Albany is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of California.
-With a population of 19,488 people and six constituent neighborhoods, Albany is the 321st largest community in California.
-Albany has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 19,735 people and six constituent neighborhoods, Albany is the 321st largest community in California.
+Albany has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Albany home prices are not only among the most expensive in California, but Albany real estate also consistently ranks among the most expensive in America.

 Albany is a decidedly white-collar city, with fully 92.51% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Albany is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Albany who work in teaching (14.32%), management occupations (11.13%), and the sciences (10.38%).

 And if you like science, one thing you'll find is that Albany has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Of important note, Albany is also a city of artists.
 Albany has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Albany’s character.

 Also of interest is that Albany has more people living here who work in computers and math than 95% of the places in the US.

 One of the nice things about Albany is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.